Features documentation

 Documentation for the query string data-import functions

 New in version 6.06 are the query string import functions.
-These allow you to easily retrieve data from the query string of the URL (what comes after the ? in the URL).
+These allow you to easily retrieve data from the query string of the URL (the part that comes after the ? in the URL).
 This data can then be used to create your charts.

 A utility to import data from an HTML table